thebinaryfelix/ironhack-rover-challenge/README.md

 [logo4]: https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_596bde4c6f92c60447ea2e1644da168e.gif "Logo Title Text 2"

 ## Iteration 4 | Tracking
 We want to know where our rover has been.
 Create a property on the rover object that contains the coordinates of the places it has been.
-Call this property travelLog.
+Call this property travelLog and it will be an Array.

 After each move, push the coordinates of the previous space to the travelLog array.
-After the rover has finished its moves, print out all of the spaces the rover has traveled over

-## Bonus
+## Classificatory
-If you found the first few iterations of the exercise easy, try implementing the following features:
-- Obstacles - Create obstacles for the rover.
-If the rover’s next move would run it into an obstacle, stop it from moving forward and report the obstacle as found with console.log.
-- Other Rovers - Add additional rovers to the map.
-Have them take turns moving.
-If one rover is going to run into the other, you should stop the rover and console.log a message saying so.
+Finally, let's implement the final functionalities to the rover!

 - Make sure your rover doesn’t accidentally roam off the map!
+Create a function to verify if the rover has reached the limits of the canvas.
+- After that, make the rover stop moving if it's already on the limit of the board.
+- Lastly, calling our functions on the console is so boring...
+Let's call our functions (turnLeft, turnRight, moveForward and moveBackwards) when pressing the arrows on the keyboard!